 No alternative shot existed, however, so the distributors simply removed the beginning of the shot which showed Lewis contorting in pain and slowed down the rest of the same shot to cover the missing footage.

 Three minutes later, another change occurs.
 As John and the Terminator arrive at the hospital, the Terminator shoots the guard at the security gate twice in the legs.
-In the uncut version, this is contained in a single camera shot but the UK video
+In the uncut version, this is contained in a single camera shot but the UK

-version removes the Terminator's first gunshot, resulting in the guard being felled by only one bullet.
+video version removes the Terminator's first gunshot, resulting in the guard being felled by only one bullet.

 Cut Scenes: Caught flat faced

 A few minutes later, the Terminator moves in to rescue Sarah from the hostile hospital wardens.
 The third warden who attacks the Terminator is thrown into a wall.
-In the uncut version, we see his face slam into the wall with a heavy (and rather comical)
+In the uncut version, we see his face slam into the wall with a heavy (and rather

-details; retaining the reduced impact sound over the proceeding shot of the T-1000 dropping down into the elevator.
+removing the visual details; retaining the reduced impact sound over the proceeding shot of the T-1000 dropping down into the elevator.

 Cut Scenes: Caught legging it

 The final change made to the film occurs as our heroes attempt to break out of the Cyberdyne building.
-This was the scene that the BBFC was concerned as being a borderline 15/18 issue when they first examined the rough cut, but which they ultimately left
+This was the scene that the BBFC was concerned as being a borderline 15/18 issue when they first examined the rough cut, but which they

-untouched for the theatrical release.
+ultimately left untouched for the theatrical release.
 However, the scene was cut for the UK video version, the BBFC having instructed the distributors:

 When Terminator emerges from lift to see S.W.A.T. team waiting in lobby, considerably reduce close impact shots as he shoots them in the legs to disable them.